Pierre-Thibault/textgrabber-pierrethibault.dev/README.md

 ## Installation

 1. Download the ZIP archive.
 1. Decompress the folder `textgrabber@pierrethibault.dev` inside archive in ~/.local/share/gnome-shell/extensions/.
-The archive is available the releases section of the GitHub page.
+The archive is available in the releases section of the GitHub page.
 1. Wayland: Logout and login back.
 X11: Restart the window environment (usually, Alt-F2, r, return) or logout and login back.
 1. Open the Gnome Extensions app.
 1. Activate Text Grabber in the extension list.